asukix/astrofy/src/content/blog/post-003-struct-vs-class.md

 ---
 title: "Struct vs Class in Swift: Understanding the Real Tradeoffs Behind the Recommendation"
 description: "How to really choose between stuct and class?
-Understand them and you always know"
+Understand them and you always will know"
 pubDate: "Apr 20 2025"
 heroImage: "/post_img.webp"
 badge: "Demo Badge"